kul-group/kulgroup-handbook/_docs/Group Policies/Advising Schedule.md

 - different meeting schedules may work better for different students

-- at beginning of time in group, will meet ~1x/week with Ambar with additional meetings as necessary
+- At beginning of your tenure in the group, you will meet ~1x/week with Ambar with additional meetings as necessary

-- 3rd years will move to roughly biweekly meetings or meet as needed w/ Ambar
+- 3rd years will meet once every 2 weeks with additional meetings with Ambar or collaborators as needed

 ### Group meeting schedule

-see the group webpage for the quarter schedule
+- See the group webpage for the quarterly schedule

-meeting schedule is 1x/week with focus on older students giving conference-like talks and younger students doing smaller updates
+- Meeting schedule is 1x/week with focus on older students giving conference-like talks and newer students doing smaller updates or practicing for QE/Prelim.

 ### Biannual review

-have biannual review with Ambar, make sure to address:
+Each student should have a twice annual review with Ambar.
+Make sure to address:

 1. Are you being productive on the current project?
+What is going well?
+What could be improved?
 What might be slowing you down?

 2. Do you have sufficient support to complete your projects?
+Is your workload to heavy or light?

-3. What can Ambar do better?
+3. What has Ambar been doing well?
+What can Ambar do better?

-4. What can you do better?

-5. What have you been doing well?
+4. What have you been doing well?
+What can you do better?

 5. Do you feel like you are building skills to set you up for your career?